jimmykane/The-Three-Little-Pigs-Siri-Proxy/README.md

 A documentation on how to do this on Ubuntu is here. ([https://help.ubuntu.com/community/ApacheMySQLPHP])

-1. Edit the `webInterface/inc/config.inc.php` and enter the database connection info and your dns info
+1. Edit the `webInterface/inc/config.inc.php` and enter the database connection info and your dns info admin pass etc

 2. Create the certificate folder `mkdir webInterface/certificates`